nekoLiav/project-template/README.md

 # Project Template

 <h3>Overview:</h3>
 <p>This is a template designed for myself to be able to fully setup new projects very quickly.
-It contains a variety of dependencies to make developing a breeze, which I will list below.
-In the future, I will likely add a custom React template as well that will synergize nicely with create-react-app.
-This will do for now, however.</p>
+It contains a variety of dependencies to make developing a breeze, which I will list below.</p>

 <h3>Details:</h3>
 1. Eslint with Airbnb style guide (VSCode plugin required)</br>